flir-cx/flir-yocto-documentation/backup-connection.md

 Provided that the graphical FLIR camera application is running, you should be able to enable WiFi and connect to a network router.<br>
 Enter "Settings", Press "Connections", Select "Wi-Fi", connect to network.<br>
 Select a network that you have the access code to.<br>
-When connected, you may click on the network name and check the IP-adress of the device (on the Wi-Fi network).<br>
+When connected, you may click on the network name and check the IP-address of the device (on the Wi-Fi network).<br>

 Connect to the same Wi-Fi network on your host computer.<br>